twellington23/ArdAlarm/README.md

   - Connect Arduino to computer running the Arduino IDE using the board's USB port
   - Ensure the correct board model and serial port is selected in the Arduino IDE
   - Click the **Upload** button to compile and deploy the code to the board

+_Note: Be sure to add all relevant libraries to your Arduino IDE beforehand_

 ## Running Android Application
 To run the Android application from Android Studio, follow these steps: